QR Codes have become a common sight. You must have seen them on restaurant menus, product packaging, ads, posters, flyers, and even store receipts.

 3. Device type and operating system

-QR Code tracking also captures information about the device type and operating system used to scan the code.
-This data helps businesses understand the technology preferences of their audience.
+QR Code tracking also captures information about the operating system and type of device used to scan the code.

-For instance, a higher number of scans from smartphones compared to tablets might indicate a preference for mobile engagement.
-Knowing the prevalent operating systems (iOS vs. Android) can also guide app development and compatibility decisions, ensuring a seamless user experience across all devices.
+Knowing the prevalent operating systems (iOS vs. Android) can also guide app development and compatibility decisions.
+This will, in turn, ensure a seamless user experience across all devices.

 4. Number of scans